red-data-tools/xtensor-arrow-glib/README.md

 ## Usage

-You can use xtensor GLib with C or other languages.
-If you use xtensor GLib with C, you use C API.
-If you use xtensor GLib with other languages, you use GObject Introspection based bindings.
+You can use xtensor Arrow GLib with C or other languages.
+If you use xtensor Arrow GLib with C, you use C API.
+If you use xtensor Arrow GLib with other languages, you use GObject Introspection based bindings.

 ### C

-You can find API reference in the `/usr/local/share/gtk-doc/html/xtensor-glib/` directory.
+You can find API reference in the `/usr/local/share/gtk-doc/html/xtensor-arrow-glib/` directory.
 If you specify `--prefix` to `configure`, the directory will be different.

 TODO: Examples